Reven8e/stock-suggester/README.md

 # stock-suggester

-### -This script calculating the average of the stock u chose, then comparing the current price to the average price.
+### -This script can calculate the average of the stock u chose, then comparing the current price to the average price.
 ### -This script can also scrape stocks from yahoo finance's webiste and check them if they worth buying.
 ### -NOTE- The script will work only when the stock market is open in your time zone!